 Leopold's letter of 1939 (Figure 1) praises Stoddard's development of "conservation methods" and suggests broader applicability than just game preserves.
-By this time Stoddard had formed his own consulting business and was working with most of the 250,000-acre plantation community that had developed in the Thomasville area.
+By this time Stoddard had formed his own consulting business and was working with most of the 250,000-acre landowner community that had developed in the Thomasville area.
 The war years brought a new focus on the forestry aspect of his management system.
-The federal government asked owners of forestland to help supply timber as a contribution to the war effort, and the plantation community wanted to do their share.
+The federal government asked owners of forestland to help supply timber as a contribution to the war effort, and the landowners wanted to do their share.
 They saw the value in continuing to manage their forests after the war and the role of forestry in Stoddard's business remained strong, to the point that he soon required a full-time assistant to meet the demands.
 Leon Neel, a Thomasville native, had just finished his forestry degree at the University of Georgia in 1950 and signed on as Stoddard's protégé.
-Stoddard and Neel continued to refine this system of management until Stoddard's death in 1970, with Neel continuing to practice today.
+Stoddard and Neel continued to refine this system of management until Stoddard's death in 1970, with Neel continuing the business.
 Their approach to forest management is a unique combination of conservation ethics, wildlife-habitat relationships and a deep understanding of the natural dynamics of the longleaf forest.
-Forests under their management for the last 70 years have persuasively demonstrated the utility of the SNA and inspired countless foresters, conservationists and wildlife biologists.
+Forests under this system of management for decades have persuasively demonstrated the utility of the SNA and inspired countless foresters, conservationists and wildlife biologists.
 The forest and wildlife management program implemented on Ichauway is an adaptation of the SNA, and research at the Jones Center has helped to quantify and understand the mechanisms underlying this system of management.
-The remainder of this document will illustrate the basis for this approach to ecological forestry in the longleaf pine ecosystem and outline the application of core principles and concepts of the SNA.
+The remainder of this document will illustrate the basis for this approach in the longleaf pine ecosystem and outline the application of core principles and concepts of the SNA.